View our Product Catalog to find products you can try for free.

 Now that you know the basics about you’re the digestive system and colostomy surgery, explore what you need to know about ostomy pouching systems.

-It’s helpful to know some key facts about your urinary system and your urostomy before surgery.
-Get up to speed so you’re well-informed about your procedure.
+It’s important to know some key facts about your digestive system and your ileostomy.
+Get some vital information about your ileostomy procedure.

 Read MoreMeet more advocates and influencers who are raising ostomy awareness.